2DNQ/FeatureSamplesForWPF/README.md

 ![wpf-spatialfunc-intersect](https://raw.githubusercontent.com/SlimGIS/FeatureSamplesForWPF/master/Screenshots/wpf-spatialfunc-intersect.PNG)

 ## Style and Renderers
 Styles and renderers are the objects that are used to render the spatial data.
-With SlimGIS MapKit styles and renderers, we can easily add styles for area, linear and points; also more advanced thematic styles and heat styles.
+With SlimGIS MapKit styles and renderers, we can easily add styles for area, linear and points; also more advanced thematic styles and use heat style to create a heat map.

 ![wpf-style-heat](https://raw.githubusercontent.com/SlimGIS/FeatureSamplesForWPF/master/Screenshots/wpf-style-heat.PNG)